 10. Don’t call anyone.

 All you will do is express your frustration.
 Spare them and spare yourself from talking about it more.
 Again, journaling is better.
 You will get the same effect.
+Save the calls for happy things and having fun!

 11. Put on some music and just start dancing.